 As more and more soldiers return from service overseas in Iraq and Afghanistan, those who were injured in the line of duty are now waiting longer than ever before to receive Veterans’ Disability Benefits.
 In fact, the average wait time across the nation for benefits now stands at as long as 11 months.
 Even worse, the backlog of claims in Connecticut alone is two times the national average.

 Most experts tend to agree that a major reason for the backlog of claims is because the Department of Veterans’ Affairs (VA) continues to use a paper system to process most claims.
 The VA recently spent millions of dollars implementing an electronic processing system, yet 70 percent of claims continue to be processed on paper.

-The Connecticut Personal Injury Lawyers with Carter Mario Injury Lawyers are aware of how complex the Veterans' Disability process can be and are here to help any soldier who is considering applying for benefits or who has had a claim denied in the past.
+The Connecticut Personal Injury Lawyers with Carter Mario Law Firm is aware of how complex the Veterans’ Disability process can be and are here to help any soldier who is considering applying for benefits or who has had a claim denied in the past.